cloudbec/nuagebec-docker-ubuntu/README.md

 nuagebec-ubuntu
 ============

-Simple Ubuntu docker images with SSH access and supervisord.
+Simple always updated Ubuntu docker images with SSH access and supervisord.

 It include some tools like :